The two main considerations when it comes to a three burner gas grill are: 1) Grill quality and 2) Overall cooking space.

 This is an excellent everyday grill for the backyard enthusiast who doesn’t need a lot of frills, but wants to be able to consistently cook a range of meats for a medium sized gathering of friends and family.
 It’s also a beast for the price tag!

-This is a big grill with 450 square inches of primary cooking area.
-It is also equipped with 150 square inches of warming rack, for toasting buns or keeping a pile of burgers hot while you finish off some hot dogs.
-It includes the optional side burner and is outfitted with a lower storage cabinet to hide the propane tank and provide a little extra storage.
+The 463370719 offers 450 square inches of primary cooking area and is also equipped with 150 square inches of warming rack, for toasting buns or keeping a pile of burgers warm while you finish off some hot dogs.
+It includes the optional lidded side burner and is outfitted with a lower rack with cabinet fascia to hide the propane tank and provide a little extra protection for it in inclement weather.

-The cooking grates are porcelain-coated cast iron and it comes with a quick and easy electronic ignition system.
-Overall BTU’s are 34,000, with 10,000 just for the side burner.
-The infrared technology allows the grill to heat up faster and more evenly (not hot and cold spots) for a better cooking, and eating experience.
+The cooking grates are porcelain-coated cast iron and it comes with a quick and easy push-button electronic ignition system.
+Overall BTU’s are 44,000 across the three burners, with 10,000 just for that lidded side burner.
+The infrared technology and three top-ported stainless steel burners allow the grill to heat up faster and more evenly (no hot and cold spots) for an overall better cooking, and eating experience.

 With the E310, Weber took the top, core features of their largest grills and engineered them to fit in a neat, mid-size version that still packs a power punch.
 The Spirit delivers 30,000 BTUs with 529 square inches of cooking space, providing solid, even heat to every inch.